safonovanastya/RussianFastPitch/README.md

 ### FastPitch

-The FastPitch model was trained on [RUSLAN](https://ruslan-corpus.github.io/) dataset with following hyperparameters: GPU numbers = 4, batch size = 16, gradient accumulation = 4, learning rate = 0.1.
+The *FastPitch* model was trained on [RUSLAN](https://ruslan-corpus.github.io/) dataset with following hyperparameters: GPU numbers = 4, batch size = 16, gradient accumulation = 4, learning rate = 0.1.
 The AMP (Automatic Mixed Precision) mechanism have not used.
 1000 epoches have been trained.
-The loss function values according to the number of trained epochs and the body on which the model was trained can be found below.
-The data on the LJSpeech case is taken from [official FastPitch GitHub](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch) to compare the results.
+The loss function values according to the number of trained epochs and the model's language could be found below.
+The figures of LJSpeech were taken from [the official FastPitch GitHub](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch) for results comparison.

 | Loss (Model/Epoch)    |    50 |   250 |   500 |   750 |  1000 |
 |:----------------------|------:|------:|------:|------:|------:|